poga/devpoga.org/content/post/2019-11-03-Golden-Age-of-Programming-Language/index.md

 We have new problems: machine learning, differentiable programming, and software-defined network.

-We have new hardwards: GPU, TPU, and FPGAs.
+We have new hardware: GPU, TPU, and FPGAs.

 We need more computing power, more developer, safer program, and friendlier culture. **The current paradigm is not enough.
 We have all the tools we need now.**